tranngochoang/molecular-docs/docs/examples/parameter-study.markdown

 ## Table of contents
 {: .no_toc .text-delta }

+1. TOC
+{:toc}

 ## Overview
-The simulation geometry based upon a previous study of direct and indirect DNA damage yields in straight DNA fibres [1].
+The simulation geometry based upon a past parameter study[1] of direct and indirect DNA damage yields in straight DNA fibres.
 ## Geometry
 The geometry for parameter sweeps consists of a 3 μm sphere filled with 200.000 individual 216bp long straight DNA segments in a 100×30×30 nm placement volume.
+Radical kill distance [Damage Model]( {{ "docs/overview/damage-model" | relative_url }} )  was set to 9 nm, as well as the range for direct interaction was set to 7 A

 ```
 /world/worldSize 10200 nm